Lhasa Gonggar International Airport: Flight handling

-Flights to and from the Lhasa Gonggar Airport are handled by a number of domestic airlines including Air China, China Eastern, China Southern, Shenzhen, Hainan, Sichuan, and Tibet Airlines, and one foreign airline, the Nepal-based Himalaya Airlines.
+Flights to and from Lhasa Gonggar Airport are handled by a number of domestic airlines including Air China, China Eastern, China Southern, Shenzhen, Hainan, Sichuan, and Tibet Airlines, and one foreign airline, the Nepal-based Himalaya Airlines.
 It is typically not possible to purchase air tickets directly from these carriers given the requirement of obtaining the necessary governmental travel permit, which is not the same as the visa to gain entry into the rest of mainland China.

 Pilots landing at Lhasa Gonggar Airport must be specially trained in handling manoeuvres at landing at the high altitude of 3700 m.
 Nagqu Dagring Airport is planned to become the world's highest altitude airport by 2014 at 4,436 meters above sea level.

 Given the frequency of strong air currents picking up in the afternoon, most flights into the airport are scheduled in the morning.

 A night landing facility was created by fixing navigational lighting facilities on the runway at a cost of 99 million yuan (US$13.2 million) only in 2007.
 This adds to the handling capacity of the airport by about 40%.
 The night landing facility was commissioned on 14 November 2007 with the landing of an Airbus A319 aircraft of Air China carrying 90 passengers.
 This facility was made operational initially once a week on Wednesdays from Chengdu Shuangliu International Airport in Sichuan Province.
 With this facility the airport planned to handle 1.1 million passengers every year by 2010, as against 1.005 million in 2007.

-The airport was able to accommodate an Airbus A330 overnight for the first time on April 11, 2017, a problem due to the airport's high altitude.
+The airport was able to accommodate an Airbus A330 overnight for the first time on 11 April 2017, a problem due to the airport's high altitude.